CLINICAL SUPPORT & GUIDANCE

-All Trainees are allocated a named Consultant Educational and Clinical Supervisors for their training year and these Consultants work in collaboration with the Foundation Training Programme Directors and Medical Education Faculty to provide a fulfilling educational experience in a supportive environment.
+All postgraduate doctors are allocated a named Consultant Educational and Clinical Supervisors for their training year and these Consultants work in collaboration with the Foundation Training Programme Directors and Medical Education Faculty to provide a fulfilling educational experience in a supportive environment.

 The Educational Supervisor is usually (but not always) your Consultant Clinical Supervisor of the first placement, and is allocated to each Foundation Programme doctor for the entire training period at the Trust.
 In addition to the clinical teaching, they are responsible for overseeing your training throughout the year and making sure that you are achieving the necessary clinical and educational progress.
 However, it is your responsibility to organise meetings with your Educational Supervisor so that you receive regular feedback.